adventistmedia/adventisthub-apidoc/source/index.html.md

 # Making Requests

 ## Headers
-When writing your own Adventist Hub client, please ensure you set the *Accept* header to `Accept: application/vnd.adventisthub.v1+json` where v1 represents the API's version number.
+When writing your own AdHub client, please ensure you set the *Accept* header to `Accept: application/vnd.adventisthub.v1+json` where v1 represents the API's version number.
 The latest version is currently v1

 If you do not set the Accept header, the API will still work however you may get unexpected data or errors.